fletort/init-repo-action/README.md

   - that we are able to define undefined behavior on jinja2 template
 - The **publishing feature** is tested only in one of the scenario, and appears as a third _test suite_ on TestSpace side.
-- The **No Testspace scenario** tests the role when TestSpace creation feature is disabled
+- The **No Testspace scenario** tests the role when TestSpace creation feature is disabled In this case, we are also testing:
+  - that we are able to commit directly to a new branch without PR
 - The **No Deployment scenario** tests the role when Deployment feature is disabled

 ## License